| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 For most home office buyers, this decision comes down to how much you value security and firmware flexibility versus upfront cost.

-Best overall for remote work: ASUS RT-AX55 at $80 — lifetime security, solid WiFi 6, and AsusWRT’s browser interface at a $10 premium over the TP-Link alternative.
-It’s the router you install and don’t worry about.
+Best overall for remote work: ASUS RT-AX55 at $120 — lifetime security, solid WiFi 6, and AsusWRT’s browser interface at a $10 premium over the TP-Link alternative.
+Install it and stop thinking about it.

-Best performance: ASUS RT-BE88U at $310 for power users who need multi-gig wired ports, deep firmware access, and the best security track record in consumer networking.
+Best performance: ASUS RT-BE88U at $289 for power users who need multi-gig wired ports, deep firmware access, and the strongest security track record in consumer networking.

 For more on home networking, see our Best WiFi 7 Routers for Home Office and Best Home Office Networking Setup Guide.